 Once things settle, students who work as your liaison will gain a new appreciation for your job.
 Most of all, you won’t have to repeat yourself anymore and can use that time to work with students on actual work.

-Now, this one is little more daring because it means slightly pranking your students, but you’re pranking them for a good reason and a valuable lesson.
+Now, this one is a little more daring because it means slightly pranking your students, but you’re pranking them for a good reason and a valuable lesson.
 No one will get hurt, but you will make your point very effectively.
+(If your students love harmless pranks, read this post.)

 Ask them how many times they need you (the teacher) to ask them to do something.
 Let’s say it’s “three” for this hypothetical situation.
 Agree to this and repeat yourself three times so make sure they know how to do the page.
 Let them finish the page and hand it in.